New Community Development Solutions: The Time is Now

 The repeated patterns of displacement in thriving cities result from the highly complex nature of the relationships between stakeholders and of funding large projects.
 Despite an expanding consensus on what is needed—more affordable housing, greater community control over land, stronger anti-displacement protections—policymakers and market actors alike have struggled to address these needs effectively.

-This article paper aims to lay out an equitable community development and housing solution that cuts across the complexity to align residents in the communities with the monied interests.
-Drawing on lessons learned from Atlanta, Louisville, and other urban contexts, this paper proposes a forward-thinking public-private-people partnership (4P) to shift the balance of power, protect residents from the worst excesses of market-driven displacement, and provide a path for truly inclusive development.
+This paper aims to lay out an equitable community development and housing solution that cuts across the complexity to align residents in the communities with the monied interests.
+Drawing on lessons learned from Atlanta, Louisville, and other urban contexts, this paper proposes a forward-thinking public-private-people partnership (4P) in community ownership vehicles (COVs) to shift the balance of power, protect residents from the worst excesses of market-driven displacement, and provide a path for truly inclusive development.

 Unpacking The Problem

-In many cities, decades of discriminatory policies, systemic disinvestment, and unchecked development have widened racial and economic disparities, disproportionately harming low-income communities of color.
+In many cities, decades of discriminatory policies, systemic disinvestment, and unchecked development have widened racial and economic disparities, disproportionately harming low-income communities.
 While revitalization efforts have fueled economic expansion, they have also driven up housing costs, deepened segregation, and accelerated displacement.
-Homeownership remains out of reach for many Black and Latinx families, mortgage lending disparities persist, and eviction rates remain highest in historically redlined neighborhoods.
+Homeownership remains out of reach for many families, mortgage lending disparities persist, and eviction rates remain highest in historically redlined neighborhoods.

 Meanwhile, private-sector interests and policy loopholes continue to favor luxury development over genuinely affordable housing, exacerbating the affordability crisis.
 Without intentional change, these patterns will continue to marginalize vulnerable communities, reinforcing the cycle of housing instability and economic exclusion.